A Guide for Facilities:

 Failure to pay any fines or penalties or to serve out your suspension will result in indefinite suspension of your business certificate and the possible assessment of a lien against your business.
 However, if you pay your fine and/or penalty or serve out your period of suspension, you will be back in business after complete compliance.
 If you are revoked, you must surrender all supplies and cease to operate.

 You have the right to appeal any adverse decision.
-If you chose to appeal, you have 60 days from the date of the ALJs decision to file the appeal (Form AA-33A), which must be accompanied by the appropriate filing fee.
+If you chose to appeal, you have 60 days from the date of the ALJs decision to file the Administrative Appeal Form (AA-33A), which must be accompanied by the appropriate filing fee.

 Avoid Losing Your Facility License, Registration or Certification